Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 The Prize Ceremony usually takes place on or around 25th June, George Orwell’s birthday.
 Unlike industry awards, you don’t have to pay for a table to attend our Prize Ceremony.
 Our events are usually free and open to the public too.

 Judges are independent.
 They are asked to put aside their own political preferences, and consider the entries solely on how far they meet the Prize criteria.
 The judges decide on a longlist, which is announced in March.
 The shortlist and finally the winner are then selected from the longlist.
 Shortlists are usually announced in May.
-Longlists and shortlists are published on the Foundation website and via our social media and sometimes even the press.
+Both longlists and shortlists are published on the Foundation website and publicised via our social media, and usually picked up by the press and industry-specific reporters too.

 The Orwell Prizes are for work published in the year preceding that of the Prizes.
-For example, the Orwell Prize 2019 is for work first published in the calendar year 2018..
-Calls for Entries go out in October-November and submissions are made through the website.
-Please note that entry periods may vary across the Prizes.
-You can enter the Prizes here and read about our key milestones here.
+For example, the Orwell Prize 2019 is for work first published in the calendar year 2018.

 Authors and journalists may only submit one entry per Prize, but there is no restriction on the number of entries which may be submitted by a single publisher or publication for a single Prize.

 The Blog Prize was discontinued in 2010.
 Jean Seaton wrote about why here.
 The Orwell Prize does not currently have plans to re-launch the Blog Prize.
-However, as of 2020 entrants to the Orwell Prize for Journalism may now submit one self-published blog or microblog (e.g. Twitter thread) among their three articles and the judges shortlisted Peter Foster for doing exactly that.
+However, as of 2020 entrants to the Orwell Prize for Journalism may now submit one self-published blog or microblog (e.g. Twitter thread) as part of their portfolio and the judges shortlisted Peter Foster for doing exactly that.

 Longlists are usually announced in March, with Shortlists announced in May and the winner announced in June.
 Keep an eye on our news, sign up to our newsletter or follow us on social media for up to date information.
 Unfortunately we are unable to provide feedback on entries due to the very large number of submissions that are made.